 Most of all, make sure this is a room that gives you peace of mind.
 You’ll want to know the playroom is safe and special, so take time to think through how your family will use it.
 Just a few changes can turn your extra bedroom, bonus room or converted garage into something your children will cherish well into their teen years.

-If we can help you redecorate or remodel your playroom or any room, please contact us at Style on a Shoestring.
+If we can help you redecorate or remodel your playroom or any room, please contact us at Tracy Lynn Studio.